urmilshroff/dashboard_reborn/README.md

 -   Fork/clone this repo to your local machine using `git clone https://github.com/urmilshroff/dashboard_reborn.git`
 -   Connect your devices/emulators and run the app using `flutter run --release` in the root of the project directory.

-**Note:** you can also run it faster in debug mode using 'flutter run', but the animations will be choppy and performance won't be as expected.
+**Note:** you can also run it faster in debug mode using `flutter run`, but the animations will be choppy and performance won't be as expected.

 ## Contributing💭